xebia-functional/tictactoe/docs/Workshop.md

 The key for the input topic is `EventId`.
 As we saw in previous exercises, is an `opaque type` for the type `io.chrisdavenport.fuuid.FUUID`.
 To implement the Vulcan code, we're going to use `String` as the base type.
-Open the file `modules/common/shared/src/main/scala/scaladays/models/ids.scala` where the `EventId` type is defined, and implement the `given VulcanCodec[EventId]` in the companion object, using `vulcan.Codec.string`.
+Open the file `modules/server/src/main/scala/scaladays/kafka/codecs/Codecs.scala`, and implement the `given VulcanCodec[EventId]` using `vulcan.Codec.string`.

 **`TTTEvent`**